Commercial MEP Engineering Design Services Across All 50 States

 Full MEP for 32,000 SF multi-tenant MOB: dedicated HVAC for imaging, medical gas, 600A service with generator, ASHRAE 170-compliant ventilation.

 120,000 SF USDA-certified plant.
 Process piping, washdown plumbing, dedicated exhaust.
-Energy modeling reduced annual HVAC operating cost by 28%.
+Energy modeling reduced annual HVAC operating cost by 28 percent.

 TCG’s Commercial Construction Resource Library